 INTRODUCING: THE ROCKSTAR SERIES

-In 2018, Studio Two Three’s Rockstar Series is bringing stellar visiting artists to Richmond to teach, talk and share their magic.
+In 2018, Studio Two Three’s Rockstar Series is bringing stellar artists from near and far to teach, talk and share their magic.
 The Rockstar Series is a partnership between Studio Two Three, Quirk Gallery, Current Books, the ICA at VCU and others.

 So what is it?
-The Rockstar Series brings out-of-town artists to Richmond to share their art-making skills while they get a taste of our wonderful city.
+The Rockstar Series brings artists to the studio to share their art-making skills while they get a taste of our wonderful city.
 Rockstars share their awesomeness with an artist talk and two-day intensive workshop at Studio Two Three highlighting their rockin’ technique, process and concept.
-During their time in Richmond, Rockstars will stay in a local haunt and get the lay of the land from Richmonders - they might just fall in love and never leave.
+During their time in Richmond, out-of-town Rockstars will stay in a local haunt and get the lay of the land from Richmonders - they might just fall in love and never leave.

 Emmy Bright is a beautiful genius.
 They spent two weeks working at Studio Two Three in late 2017 making some exciting new work for their show at the Quirk Mezzanine Gallery, January 11-March 4, 2018.